Social Practice (SOPR)

 SOPR*6100 Research and Social Practice Fall and Winter [0.50]

-Students build upon core concepts explored in SOPR*6000 (Social Practice and Transformational Change) moving beyond analysis and discussion of scholarly contributions, into engagement activities working with or as practitioners on externally identified questions and community needs.
+Students build upon core concepts explored in SOPR*6000 (Social Practice and Transformational Change) moving beyond analysis and discussion of scholarly contributions, into research, practice knowledge and skills related to externally identified questions and community needs.
+This course may involve working with or as a community practitioner.

 Prerequisite(s): SOPR*6000